konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 - Pagination state is provided by `usePaginationState`.
 - For client-side pagination, the pagination logic is provided by `getLocalPaginationDerivedState`.
 - For server-side pagination, pagination state is serialized for the API by `getPaginationHubRequestParams`.
-- Pagination-related component props are provided by `getPaginationProps`.
+- Pagination-related component props are provided by `usePaginationPropHelpers`.
 - A `useEffect` call which prevents invalid state after an item is deleted is provided by `usePaginationEffects`.
+This is called internally by `usePaginationPropHelpers`.
 - Pagination inputs are rendered by our `SimplePagination` component which is a thin wrapper around the PatternFly `Pagination` component.

+> ⚠️ TECH DEBT NOTE: The `SimplePagination` component also predates the table-controls pattern (legacy tackle2-ui code).
+We probably don't even need it and should remove it.

-> ⚠️ TECH DEBT NOTE: Do we really need `SimplePagination`?
+> ⚠️ TECH DEBT NOTE: Is usePaginationPropHelpers the best place to call usePaginationEffects?
+Should we make the consumer call it explicitly?

 ### Expansion